 The Italian Workmen’s Club (IWC) is a men’s club of Italian heritage.
 The IWC has been in existence since 1912 and was started by Italian immigrants living in the Regent Street area of Madison.
 The IWC’s mission is to preserve and promote the history, culture, language and traditions of Italians and Italian Americans and to express appreciation for and support the understanding of their impact in Madison.

-The IWC will award a NEW Scholarship ($2,000) to a student of Italian spending at least a semester studying abroad in Italy.
+The IWC will award one $2,000 scholarship and one $1,000 scholarship to a student of Italian spending at least a semester studying abroad in Italy.
 Preference will be given to:

 - Students pursuing a Major in Italian or a Certificate in Italian at the UW-Madison (any student who has declared the Italian Major or the Italian Certificate by November 2025).